It only seemed fitting that we chose Lucy Siegle 'DO DIE FOR' book to launch the FASHION TALKS Book Club.

 IMPORTANT BOOK CLUB DATES

-You are invited to join our three LIVE remote meetings via Zoom.
+Your BOOK TOKEN will give you exclusive access to our FASHION TALKS // Book Club Facebook Group.
+On the first of each month an introduction VT will be available and you are invited to join our LIVE Q&A with our guest author via Zoom.
 A reminder and a link to the session will be emailed to you 24 hours in advance of each session.
 All session times are GMT.

 - Q&A with Special Guest, Lucy Siegle - 30th June 2020 at 6.30pm / 60mins